JeremyAnsel/JeremyAnsel.Media.WavefrontObj/README.md

 foreach (ObjFace face in objFile.Faces)
 {
-    // name of the texture as defined in the material file string? textureName = face.MaterialName;
+    // name of the texture as defined in the material file
+    // face.MaterialName is the name of the material as in material.Name string? textureName = face.MaterialName;

     // points of the face